-Calc AP Test Subscore Score (grade awarded) Credit for Course(s)/ hours Placement Into Calc AB None 5(A), 4(B), 3(C) MATH 2413 Calculus I, MATH 2413, 4 hrs Calculus II, MATH 2414 Calc BC None 5(A) for BC score then Calculus I and II MATH 2413 and 2414 grade (A) Calculus I and II, MATH 2413 and 2414, 8 hrs Calculus III, MATH 2415 Calc BC See below 4(B) for Calculus II, MATH 2414 Calculus II, MATH 2414, 4 hrs Calculus III, MATH 2415 Calc AB subscore 5(A), 4(B), 3(C) for Calculus I, MATH 2413 Calculus I, MATH 2413, 4 hrs Calc BC See below 3 or below - no grade for Calculus II- MATH 2414 No credit for Calculus II None Calc AB subscore 5(A), 4(B), 3(C) for Calculus I, MATH 2413 Calculus I, MATH 2413, 4 hrs Calculus II, MATH 2414
+Calc AP Test Subscore Minimum Score Credit for Course(s)/ hours Placement Into Calc AB None Score 3 Calculus I, MATH 2413, 4 hrs Calculus II, MATH 2414 Calc BC None Score 5 Calculus I and II, MATH 2413 and 2414, 8 hrs Calculus III, MATH 2415 Calc BC See below Score 4 Calculus II, MATH 2414, 4 hrs Calculus III, MATH 2415 Calc AB subscore Score 3 Calculus I, MATH 2413, 4 hrs Calc BC See below Score 3 or below No credit for Calculus II None Calc AB subscore Score 3 Calculus I, MATH 2413, 4 hrs Calculus II, MATH 2414

-- The WCJC policy for the Calculus AB test is to give credit for Calculus I, MATH 2413, with a grade corresponding to the score: A (5), B (4), or C (3). - The WCJC policy for the Calculus BC test is to give credit and grades according to the scores as follows: a score of 5 on the Calculus BC exam results in credit for Calculus II, MATH 2414, with an A and credit for Calculus I with an A; a score of 4 results in credit for Calculus II with a B and credit for Calculus II with a grade corresponding to the Calculus AB subscore as follows: A (5), B (4), or C (3). - If the score for the Calculus BC test is 3 or below, no credit is given for Calculus II; but consideration is given to the Calculus AB subscore in which case a sub-score of 3 or higher for Calculus AB results in credit for Calculus I with a grade corresponding to the score: A (5), B (4), or C (3).

-Registration in the appropriate course is permitted immediately, but the credit for Calculus I and/or II is not granted until an equivalent number of hours are completed at WCJC.
+- The WCJC policy for the Calculus AB test is to give credit for Calculus I, MATH 2413, with a minimum score of 3. - The WCJC policy for the Calculus BC test is to give credit according to the scores as follows: a score of 5 on the Calculus BC exam results in credit for Calculus II, MATH 2414, and credit for Calculus I, MATH 2413; a score of 4 results in credit for Calculus II, MATH 2414, and credit for Calculus I, MATH 2413, if the AB subscore is 3 or higher - If the score for the Calculus BC test is 3 or below, no credit is given for Calculus II; but consideration is given to the Calculus AB subscore in which case a sub-score of 3 or higher for Calculus AB results in credit for Calculus I, MATH 2413. - Registration in the appropriate course is permitted immediately, but the credit for Calculus I and/or II is not granted until an equivalent number of hours are completed at WCJC.

 \\\\The College-Level Subject Examination Program (CLEP) is described above.
-Passing the CLEP exam for Pre-Calculus with a "C" or better satisfies the prerequisites for taking Calculus II, MATH 2414.
+Passing the CLEP exam for Pre-Calculus satisfies the prerequisites for taking Calculus II, MATH 2414.
 Credit is granted after completion of 4 credit hours at WCJC.